 601 Ponce de Leon Blvd.

 Hours: Daily 8am-sunset (Note: The Old Sugar Mill is closed on Christmas and Thanksgiving)

 Automatic 18% gratuity applied at The Old Sugar Mill Restaurant (you can join the waitlist online!)

 $6 per vehicle: 2-8 people

 Extend Your Date: DeLand is a short 15-minute drive from the park, so stop there on your way back for dinner and drinks!

 When to Visit

 De Leon Springs State Park is open 365 days a year.
-Early March is the best time to visit.
+February and March are the best times to visit De Leon Springs State Park.
 The azaleas at the park entrance and throughout the park are typically in full bloom, and you may even spot a few migratory manatees in the river before they move on to the next place.

 December through March are ideal in terms of manatee spotting, lower crowds, and milder weather.
 And don't worry too much about cooler temperatures–the springs naturally remain a comfortable 72 degrees all year long!

 Of course summer is the most popular time as it is one of the best places to go swimming near Orlando.